syncfusion-content/wpf-docs/wpf/SfTreeGrid/UI-Automation.md

 </tr>
 </table>

-SfGridExtension assembly must be placed into the following directory based on your Visual Studio version.
+The SfGridExtension assembly must be placed into the following directory based on your Visual Studio version.
 For Visual Studio 2010:
 C:\Program Files (x86)\Common Files\Microsoft Shared\VSTT\10.0\UITestExtensionPackages